Harz Nature Park

 Human History

 The eastern Harz's mining heritage spans from medieval silver extraction through the industrial era.
 Mansfeld copper mining and Harz silver funded the German economy for centuries.
 The Brocken's mystical associations made it a center of Walpurgis Night legends, inspiring Goethe's Faust.
 During German division, the Brocken summit hosted Soviet military installations and was closed to civilians for nearly 30 years.
 Reunification in 1990 restored public access to the symbolic mountain.
-The mining town of Quedlinburg preserves over 1,300 half-timbered houses as UNESCO World Heritage.
+The mining town of Quedlinburg preserves over 1,300 half-timbered houses as a UNESCO World Heritage site.
+[1]

 Park History